nehakolambe/3D_Event-Hall-Visualizer/README.md

 ---

-## Project Status Summary
+## Project Summary

-This project now features a fully interactive 3D event-hall environment built in OpenGL, including movable furniture, mouse-based object picking using ray-object intersections, basic AABB collision detection, dynamic lighting, and smooth first-person camera navigation.
-The codebase has been modularized into dedicated files for geometry, object rendering, lighting, controls, mouse picking, and collision logic, making the system easier to read and extend.
-The scene also includes complex-shaped furniture that goes beyond basic cubes and cylinders.
+This project is a fully interactive 3D event-hall environment built in OpenGL, featuring complex furniture models, dynamic lighting, object spawning, mouse-based picking through ray-object intersection tests, basic AABB/OBB collision detection, and smooth first-person navigation with collision-aware movement.
+The codebase is modularized across geometry, rendering, scene management, lighting, controls, mouse interaction, collision logic, and a full whiteboard drawing system that supports drawing, erasing, and background capture.
+Users can place, rotate, move, and remove objects, walk through the scene in FPV, toggle lighting modes, and interact with a UI-driven whiteboard for sketching or planning.
+This framework forms a flexible foundation for an event-layout planner or virtual staging tool, with future improvements planned for more detailed assets, enhanced lighting, a top-down planning mode, and more robust collision constraints to prevent clipping against furniture and stage structures.

-## Future Work

-Upcoming improvements include adding more furniture and decorative props, expanding lighting options, introducing an accurate top-down planning mode, and refining collision systems.
-The current AABB collision model is functional but limited, allowing slight overlaps; future work will focus on more robust object–object constraints and FPV collision detection so the user cannot clip through chairs, tables, or stage boundaries.

 ---